 Wat Phra Si Sanphet

-The Wat Phra Sri Sanphet is one of the most beautiful temples of Ayutthaya.
-It was the royal temple and stood on the site of the old royal palace before the city was completely destroyed by the Burmese in 1767.
-The whole complex is really marvelous and that’s why the 3 chedis are the symbol of Ayutthaya.
-Also this temple is a highlight and a must see for every visitor to the Historical Park.
+Also worth a visit is Wat Phra Sri Sanphet, one of the landmarks of Ayutthaya.
+In the past, this temple complex was one of the most magnificent in Ayutthaya.
+Built as early as 1448, this sacred site has been steadily expanded over the years.
+It was once the royal temple and stood on the site of the old royal palace before the city was completely destroyed by the Burmese in 1767.
+Even today, the entire complex is a dream and during a walk through the area, one is amazed by 3 imposing chedis, which have been excellently preserved thanks to several restorations.
+This temple is a real gem and a must for every visitor of the history park.

 Wat Phanan Choeng